Apoorva-Satakolla/TO-DO-List/README.md

 Open the **index.html** file in your browser.

-Start adding your tasks and manage your to-do list!
+Start adding your tasks and manage your to-do list.

 ## 📝License